65suyash/PayPocket---BAP---DNSC-6317/README.md

 **Phase 2:**

 * 3.)
-Creating individual user story based visualisations and a compiled dashboard using PowerBI based on end user type (Payee and Payer)
+Creating vizualisations based on individual user stories and a compiled dashboard using PowerBI based on end user type (Payee and Payer)
 * 4.)
 Creating time series forecasting and predictions using Python

 **Phase 3:**